Skip to main content

 Nguyen was enrolled in a groundbreaking phase 1 clinical trial, a first-in-human study to evaluate the safety and potential efficacy of natural killer cells to treat patients with moderate COVID-19 disease.

-Natural killer (NK) cells are a type of white blood cell and an integral component of the body’s immune system, says Dr. Leonid Groysman, assistant clinical director of the UCI Alpha Stem Cell Clinic and the study’s lead investigator.
+Natural killer (NK) cells are a type of white blood cell and an integral component of the body’s immune system, says Dr. Leonid Groysman, assistant clinical director of the UCI Alpha Clinic and the study’s lead investigator.
 NK cells can contain viral infections while the body’s adaptive immune response generates T cells, another type of white blood cell, to clear the infection.

 Until recently, most NK cell research has been focused on fighting cancer.
 Because natural killer cells are nonspecific, they are able to kill any invader.
 “This trial is exciting because NK cells could be effective in fighting any virus in the present and into the future,” explains Groysman, an associate professor of neurology at the UCI School of Medicine.